EliahKagan/VidDraw/README.md

 codecs are configured separately; changing the configuration for one doesn&rsquo;t affect the other.

-x264fw&rsquo;s installer creates &ldquo;Configure x264vfw&rsquo; and
+x264fw&rsquo;s installer creates &ldquo;Configure x264vfw&rdquo; and
 &ldquo;Configure x264vfw64&rdquo; shortcuts (or just one, if you told it to install the codec for just one architecture or you&rsquo;re on a 32-bit system).
-Besides those shortcuts, another to open the x264vfw configuration dialog is from the menu in VidDraw: so long as x264vfw is installed for the same architecture as the VidDraw process, a &ldquo;Configure x264vfw (x86)&rdquo; or &ldquo;Configure x264vfw (x64)&rdquo; menu item will appear.
+Besides those shortcuts, another way to open the x264vfw configuration dialog is from the menu in VidDraw: so long as x264vfw is installed for the same architecture as the running VidDraw process, a &ldquo;Configure x264vfw (x86)&rdquo; or &ldquo;Configure x264vfw (x64)&rdquo; menu item will appear.

 ### A problem with H.264 in VidDraw